 A few general application instructions:

-- Use specific textbox provided for including any references; references are optional, however, strongly encouraged to be updated.
+- Use specific textbox provided for including any references; references are optional, however, strongly encouraged.

 - While filling the application form, please ensure to save as draft frequently to avoid loss of data.